Your Ultimate Guide To PayPay Japan For Going Cashless

 Yes, foreigners can sign up and use PayPay Japan.
 There are a couple of things to keep note of:

-• To verify your account, you need a My Number card or Japanese Driver's license.
+To verify your account, you may need a My Number card or Japanese Driver's license.
+Especially if you want to connect your a Japanese bank account.

-Even if you don't have a Japanese bank account to connect to PayPay with, you can still add funds through ATMs in Japan.
+Even if you don't have a Japanese bank account or credit card for PayPay Japan, you can still add funds through ATMs in Japan.

 What are the advantages and disadvantages of PayPay?